Skip to content

 • Not present

-• N/A when no AI Overview exists for that topic
+• N/A when no AI search result exists for that topic

 Clicking a node opens more detail.
 You can also open SERP modals from within the topic drawer to see the actual ranking pages you are up against.